 At Sound Reduction Systems (SRS), we receive a large volume of enquiries from customers that are experiencing excessive noise from neighbours coming through their shared party wall.
-These noises ranges from conversation to tv and hi-fi, and in extreme cases, musical instruments playing and DJ equipment being used late into the night!
-In some cases, where a statutory noise nuisance is occuring it is wise to seek advice from the local council, but in situations where the sound insulation performance of the party wall is low, perhaps a basic brick or masonry construction, or a lightweight timber stud, it is possible to make significant improvements using SRS Maxiboard.
+These noises ranges from conversation to TV and hi-fi, and in extreme cases, musical instruments playing and DJ equipment being used late into the night!
+In some cases, where a statutory noise nuisance is occurring it is wise to seek advice from the local council, but in situations where the sound insulation performance of the party wall is low, perhaps a basic brick or masonry construction, or a lightweight timber stud, it is possible to make significant improvements using SRS Maxiboard.

 Sound reduction and insulation on party walls

 For sound reduction and insulation where a party wall is involved, you first have to determine what the separating wall is built from.
 If the noise problem comes from a weakness in the separating wall, we recommend a sound-reduction product called Maxiboard.
 This is a 17mm-thick composite building board that can vastly improve the acoustic performance of the wall when used as a semi-independent wall lining.

 Here's what you should do to address soundproofing issues where neighbours share a brick/block wall.

 Best possible soundproofing performance on party walls

 You should draw up an appropriate order of works to ensure the best possible soundproofing performance is achieved on the party wall.